Why are we here

 Education & Youth

 In the field of Education, ESN primarily focuses on the internationalisation of education - the process of bringing global and intercultural dimension to education.
-As one of the biggest student organisations in Europe, ESN is aiming to represent the International Students by advocating, among other, for better and wider reach of exchange programs, better services for international students, better administration of related administrative procedures and better integration between local and international students, thus enriching both the experience of both local students and international ones, no matter their duration of stay.
+As one of the biggest student organisations in Europe, ESN is aiming to represent the International Students by advocating, among others, for better and wider reach of exchange programs, better services for international students, better administration of related administrative procedures and better integration between local and international students, thus enriching both the experience of both local students and international ones, no matter their duration of stay.

 In the field of Youth, ESN is advancing the view that young people in general, and International Students in particular, deserve to be recognised by the authorities as an equal partner and decision-maker that needs to be included in the discussions concerning Youth.
 Issues of youth engagement, youth work and youth rights and opportunities are some of those related to our work in the Youth field.
 In addition, we promote and educate young people on the opportunities, available both in both fields.